 Like most states, Oklahoma’s statute of limitations for personal injury claims is two years from the date they occurred.
-For most people, that’s plenty of time to get in touch with a lawyer and start the process on their claims.
+For most people, that’s plenty of time to get in touch with a lawyer and start the legal process.
 However, there are certain situations and scenarios that can make the statute of limitations impractical.
 For those situations, Oklahoma law allows for exemptions to the two-year time limit.

 The Victim Was a Minor When They Were Injured

-If a child is injured because of someone else’s negligence, their parents can file a personal injury lawsuit on their behalf within seven years after the date of their injury, provided they were under the age of 12 when their injury occurred.
-If the child was 12 or older when their injury occurred, their parents have only the typical two years from the date of their injury to file a lawsuit.
+The parents of an injured minor under age 12 can file a personal injury lawsuit on their behalf within seven years of their injury.
+If the child was 12 or older when their injury occurred, their parents have two years to file a lawsuit.
 However, if the child wants to pursue compensation on their own after becoming a legal adult, and their parents have not already done so, they have one year after their 18th birthday to file a lawsuit.